richardhenyash/balloon-pop-maths/TESTING.md

 * It was noted during manual testing that when specific question groups are selected e.g. 2x tables, the questions presented are not always unique.
 This is becuase a random question between 1 and 12 is being generated, and there is therefore a chance of the same question being generated twice.
+This issue was rectified by adding the function "checkQuestionArray" to the [JavaScript Maths Function Library](./assets/js/maths.js).
+This function enables the question array to be checked prior to a new random question being added.
+The logic of the "returnMultiplicationQuestionArray", "returnDivisionQuestionArray", "returnAdditionQuestionArray" and "returnSubtractionQuestionArray" functions was updated to include checking using the "checkQuestionArray" function.
+Note that it is still possible for duplicate questions to be generated if the number of questions is set to 20 and only one specific multiplication or division option button has been selected, as there are only 12 possible questions for each specific times table.

 ## Bugs Remaining ##
 There are no known bugs remaining.